peterzam/box/README.md

 -e PULSE_SERVER=tcp:<host-ip>:4713 \
 -v ${XAUTHORITY}:/home/user/.Xauthority \
 -v /tmp/.X11-unix:/tmp/.X11-unix \
--v ${PWD}/dockerfiles/Brave/shared/configs:/home/user/.config/BraveSoftware:rw \
+-v ${PWD}/dockerfiles/Brave/mounted/configs:/home/user/.config/BraveSoftware:rw \
--v ${PWD}/dockerfiles/Brave/shared/Downloads:/home/user/Downloads:rw \
+-v ${PWD}/dockerfiles/Brave/mounted/Shared:/home/user/Shared:rw \
 -v /dev/shm:/dev/shm \
 peterzam/x-brave --no-sandbox
 ```

 ---

-## **Permission for shared folder**
+## **Permission for mounted folder**
 - The application in the container is run with a specific created user, not root.
 - When you mount a folder from host to container, the mounted folder in container carries permissions from original host folder.
 - If there is no folder on host as the docker run command, the docker create the folder automatically with root.
 - So, The UID and GID for the container must have the permission for mounted folder.
 - The easiest way to work them properly is
     - Create docker image with the same UID and GID as host.
-    - Created the folders that are need to be shared with container on host.
+    - Created the folders that are need to be mounted with container on host.

 ---